byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 Kolo supports Python scripting through Kolo-python.
 It will be easier to use if users use it in Byzer Notebook.

-Here is a piece of Kolo-lang script:
+Here is a piece of Byzer-lang script:

 ```sql
 select 1 as a as mockTable;-- specify the output schema of python!python conf "schema=st(field(a,long))";-- specify the python code will be executed in which virtual env.!python env "PYTHON_ENV=source /opt/miniconda3/bin/activate ray1.8.0";run command as Ray.`` where inputTable="mockTable"and outputTable="newMockTable"and code='''from pyjava.api.mlsql import RayContextray_context = RayContext.connect(globals(),None)newrows = []for row in ray_context.collect():    row["a"] = 2    newrows.append(row)    context.build_result(newrows)''';select * from newMockTable as output;